Leftover Mashed Potato Breakfast Biscuits

 FAQ

-- My biscuits burst open in the oven, what went wrong?
+- My biscuits burst open and leaked; what went wrong?

 Serving Suggestions